Difference of convex algorithms for bilevel programs with applications in hyperparameter selection: Modified inexact proximal DC algorithms

 \subsection{Inexact proximal linearized DCA with simplified penalty parameter update}

 Recall that iP-DCA defined in Algorithm~{\rm\ref{ipDCA}} requires minimization of a strongly convex subproblem (\ref{subp}).
 In this subsection, we assume that $g_1$ is $L$-smooth which means that $\nabla g_1(z)$ is Lipschitz continuous with constant $L$ on $\Sigma$.
-This setting motivates a very simple linearization approach in which we not only linearize the concave part but also the convex part of the DC structure.
-Given a current iteration $z^k\in \Sigma$ with $k=0,1,\ldots$, we select a subdifferential $\xi^k_i\in \partial h_i(z^k)$, for $i=0,1$.
+This setting motivates a very simple linearization approach inspired by the idea behind the proximal gradient method (see \cite{FOMbook} and the references therein).
+Specifically, we linearize both the concave part and the convex smooth part of the DC structure.
+Such a linearization approach makes subproblems easier to solve compared to iP-DCA.
+Given a current iterate $z^k\in \Sigma$ with $k=0,1,\ldots$, we select {a subgradient} $\xi^k_i\in \partial h_i(z^k)$, for $i=0,1$.
 Then we solve the following subproblem approximately.

 where $\rho_k$ and $\beta_k$ are the adaptive proximal and penalty parameters respectively.
 Choose $z^{k+1}$ as an {\em approximate minimizer} of the convex subproblem (\ref{subplin}) satisfying one of the following two inexact criteria